-- About 1 in 3 credit card holders makes more than the monthly minimum payment but still carries a balance from month to month.
+- 38% of credit card holders carry a balance from month to month.

-- There is more than $700,000,000,000 (seven hundred billion dollars) in credit card debt in the United States.
+- There is more than $931,000,000,000 (nine hundred, thirty-one billion dollars) in credit card debt in the United States.

-- The average credit card debt as a percentage of household income is 8.0%.
+- The average credit card debt as a percentage of household income is 11.6%.

 - Potential employers, landlords, lenders, and even automobile insurance companies often look at an individual’s credit report before deciding to offer them services.

-- Payments are applied toward the lowest interest-bearing portion of credit card balances first, meaning high-interest portions such as cash advances are last to be paid off and generate the highest interest charges for the card holder.
+- Payments are applied toward the lowest interest-bearing portion of credit card balances first, meaning high-interest portions such as cash advances are last to be paid off and generate the highest interest charges for the cardholder.

 - A grace period means you have between 20 and 30 days to pay off your credit card balance without being charged interest.
 However, as soon as you carry a balance from one month to the next, interest starts accruing immediately on all subsequent purchases until your balance is again $0.